KnockaertSven/foxgame/README.md

 ## Technicalities

-I've ran the app only on Android smartphones (namely Oneplus 5T and a Huawei).
+I've ran the app only on Android smartphones (mainly Oneplus).
 They might work on iOS, but I have no idea.
 So, I'd recommend it to be ran on an Android device!
-There are no restrictions otherwise.
+Another note: it could be that the app is completely out of scale.
+You'd need to rebuild the app after the first time.
+I did not have the time to circumvent this issue.

 A few points I'd like to make: I...
 * used the `Flame` package that can be found on pub.dartlang.org because, in my opinion, it's the best package to make Flutter games out there